ircnet-website/www.IRCnet.net/connecting.md

 Try a different port.
 The open servers listen on Port 6660-6669.
 Chances are that your Internet Service Provider is blocking port 6667.
-If this isn't enough and it just keeps not working, you can connect to `ircnet.choopa.net` on port 8080.
+If this isn't enough and it just keeps not working, you can connect to `irc.portlane.se` on port 8080.
 This port will generally be open even with the most stupid ISPs because it is a common alternative port for HTTP (which is all the internet consists of these days).